 If Employment Office is wholly or partially unable to provide the Services because of a Force Majeure Event then:

-(a) as soon as reasonably practicable after the Force Majeure Event arises, the Supplier must give the Customer notice of the extent to which the Supplier is unable to provide the Services; and
+(a) as soon as reasonably practicable after the Force Majeure Event arises, Employment Office must give the Client notice of the extent to which Employment Office is unable to provide the Services; and

 (b) Employment Office’s obligations to provide the Services is suspended for the duration of the delay arising out of the Force Majeure Event; and